DEST-bio/DEST-bio.github.io/index.md

 # Drosophila Evolution over Space and Time

 This website houses links to data of genome-wide allele frequency estimates from >270 population based samples of D. melanogaster.
-Collectively, this dataset is based on sequencing of >13,000 flies collected arond the world and over nearly a decade.
+Collectively, this dataset is based on sequencing of >13,000 flies collected arond the world and over multiple years.

 <img src="/assets/images/map-timeline.png" style="width:75%">